search icon

 In the design world, capturing and guiding a user’s attention is crucial.
 Whether you’re creating a website, a mobile app, or any visual content, how you organize and present information can make or break the UX.
 This is when the concept of visual hierarchy comes into play.
 So, what is visual hierarchy?

 Visual hierarchy is a core design principle that helps you create more effective, engaging, and user-friendly designs.
-In this blog, we’ll explore the meaning of visual hierarchy, why it matters, and how you can apply its principles to enhance your designs with a few visual hierarchy examples.
+In this design journal, we’ll explore the meaning of visual hierarchy, why it matters, and how you can apply its visual hierarchy principles to enhance your designs with a few visual hierarchy examples.

 Visual hierarchy definition